How Long Does the Landscape Design/Build Process Take?

 Your landscape contractor should take care of applying for permits, arranging inspections and handling most of the technical details for you—they know how to complete the paperwork to get the build pushed through quickly.

-At Outback, installs start in April, but we can start in March if weather permits.
+At Outback, installations start in April, but if weather permits, we can start in March if weather permits.
 In Idaho Falls, Rexburg and Pocatello, most landscape construction is scheduled between April and the end of November.

-Most of our basic landscape installs take only 1-2 weeks to complete after breaking ground.
-More precise work and labor-intensive installs like outdoor kitchens, grade changes, leveling, compacting and large hardscapes may take 2-3 weeks.
-And changes beyond the scope of the project can take up to 1-2 weeks to design and complete.
+Most of our basic landscape installations take only 1-2 weeks to complete after breaking ground.
+However, more precise work and labor-intensive installations, such as outdoor kitchens, grade changes, leveling, compacting and large hardscapes, may take 2-3 weeks.
+Moreover, changes beyond the scope of the project can take up to 1-2 weeks to design and complete.

 We hate sticker shock as much as you do.
 It’s one of the drawbacks in an industry that tries its darndest to protect its pricing.
 But you don’t need to worry about your budget.
-All projects have to start somewhere, but we can’t help you if we don’t know what number we are shooting for.
+Projects must start somewhere, but we can’t help you if we don’t know what number we are shooting for.